-The first EVM-compatible, post-quantum L1.
+The first PQVM-native, post-quantum L1.

 Quantum-safe before Q-Day.
 No migration required.